Specialist Skin Surgery by Dr Jean Louw

 Skin biopsies are a fundamental procedure in dermatology, primarily used to aid in the diagnosis of various skin conditions.
 When a dermatologist encounters a suspicious lesion or rash, a biopsy allows for the extraction of a small skin sample, which is then sent to a laboratory for histological examination.
 This detailed analysis helps determine the nature of the skin condition, whether it is benign, malignant, or inflammatory, guiding further treatment decisions.

 There are several techniques for performing a skin biopsy, with punch biopsy being one of the most common.
-During a punch biopsy, a small, circular blade is used to remove a core of tissue, including all skin layers—epidermis, dermis, and sometimes subcutaneous fat.
-The procedure is quick, minimally invasive, and performed under local anesthesia.
+During a punch biopsy, a small, circular blade is used to remove a core of tissue, including all skin layers — epidermis, dermis, and sometimes subcutaneous fat.
+The procedure is quick, minimally invasive, and performed under local anaesthesia.
 One of the significant advantages of a punch biopsy over a wedge excision is that it typically results in less scarring, as it removes a smaller area of skin.

 Curettage & Cautery